 Research shows that these farms can act as “amplifiers” for the spillover and spread of viruses.
 One recent model based on data from hog farms shows that workers at these facilities, being in close proximity to animals and thus at increased risk of contracting a virus, can be a “bridging population” for transmission of diseases from pigs to humans.
 The study found that a higher percentage of factory farm workers in a given community leads to a higher rate of human influenza cases in that community, concluding that a human influenza epidemic due to a new virus could be amplified in a local community and beyond by the presence of a factory farm nearby.

 Most of the major pandemics of recent decades can ultimately be traced back to birds, bats or other wildlife, but because these creatures are so genetically different from us it’s difficult for viruses to jump directly to humans without some other species acting as an intermediary.
 Historically this intermediary has often been pigs.
-Being genetically quite similar to us, and with similar immune systems, pigs are ideal “mixing vessels” in which viruses picked up from other animals are “genetically rearranged” to be able to cross over to human populations.
+Being genetically quite similar to humans, and with similar immune systems, pigs are ideal “mixing vessels” in which viruses picked up from other animals are “genetically rearranged” to be able to cross over to human populations.
 In particular, it’s believed that pigs are the primary source of influenza pandemics, because they can pick up the virus from both birds and humans and act as incubators for new strains that combine genetic traits from both, and thus make the relatively easy jump to humans.

 Industrial pig farms have been the source of a range of disease outbreaks over recent years, the 2009 H1N1 outbreak being a case in point.
 In this instance, the new virus is thought to have arisen from a “reassortment” of bird, swine and human influenza viruses combined with a Eurasian pig flu virus.
 Similarly, in the 1990s, factory farms were at the epicenter of a deadly Nipah virus outbreak, believed to have been the result of pigs in CAFO operations in Malaysia contracting the virus from bats and passing it on to farm workers, causing an outbreak of fatal encephalitis among pig farmers.